sethppierce/lab-41/README.md

 2. Install the necessary dependencies by running `yarn` or `npm install` in the root directory.

 3. Create an account with OpenAI and obtain an API key.

-4. Create a .env file in the root directory of the project and add your OpenAI API key as `API_KEY=YOUR_API_KEY`
+4. Create a .env file in the root directory of the project and add your OpenAI API key as `OPENAI_API_KEY=YOUR_API_KEY` and your Bitly URL Shortner API key as  `BITLY_API_KEY`

 5. Run the app on your local development server using `yarn start` or `npm start`.